Fermionic condensate

 A fermionic condensate (or Fermi–Dirac condensate) is a superfluid phase formed by fermionic particles at low temperatures.
 It is closely related to the Bose–Einstein condensate, a superfluid phase formed by bosonic atoms under similar conditions.
-The earliest recognized fermionic condensate described the state of electrons in a superconductor; the physics of other examples including recent work with fermionic atoms is analogous.
-The first atomic fermionic condensate was created by a team led by Deborah S. Jin using potassium-40 atoms at the University of Colorado Boulder in 2003.
+Examples of fermionic condensates include superconductors and the superfluid phase of helium-3.
+The first fermionic condensate in dilute atomic gases was created by a team led by Deborah S. Jin using potassium-40 atoms at the University of Colorado Boulder in 2003.

 Background

 Superfluidity

 Fermionic condensates are attained at lower temperatures than Bose–Einstein condensates.
 Fermionic condensates are a type of superfluid.
 As the name suggests, a superfluid possesses fluid properties similar to those possessed by ordinary liquids and gases, such as the lack of a definite shape and the ability to flow in response to applied forces.
 However, superfluids possess some properties that do not appear in ordinary matter.
 For instance, they can flow at high velocities without dissipating any energy—i.e. zero viscosity.
 At lower velocities, energy is dissipated by the formation of quantized vortices, which act as "holes" in the medium where superfluidity breaks down.
 Superfluidity was originally discovered in liquid helium-4 whose atoms are bosons, not fermions.